 Recently, there has been some confusion regarding the need for providing a US Social Security number for US passport applications and US passport renewals.

-If, however ,a US citizen has never been issued a US Social Security number there is no need for a US citizen to apply for a US Social Security number in order to obtain to renew or apply for a US passport.
-However, US citizens who do not have a Social Security number, when applying for a US passport, must provide a signed statement stating that they were never issued a US Social Security number. https://travel.state.gov/content/passports/en/passports/applying-for-a-u-s--passport-from-outside-the-united-states.html .
+If, however, a US citizen has never been issued a US Social Security number there is no need to apply for a US Social Security number in order to obtain or renew a US passport.
+However, US citizens who never had a Social Security number, when applying for a US passport, must provide a sworn statement stating that they were never issued a US Social Security number. https://travel.state.gov/content/passports/en/passports/applying-for-a-u-s--passport-from-outside-the-united-states.html .

-Although Social Security numbers are not needed when applying for or renewing US passports, US Social Security numbers are needed for other US government agency services (e.g. the IRS) and for US employment and banking purposes.
-ACA recommends that US citizens considering more interaction with US government services, for filing US taxes, entering the US employment market, etc., consider applying for a US Social Security number as well as for their children born abroad.
+Although applying for a Social Security number is not necessary when applying for or renewing US passports, US Social Security numbers are needed for other US government agency services (e.g. the IRS) and for US employment and banking purposes.
+ACA recommends that all US citizens considering more interaction with US government services, for filing US taxes, entering the US employment market, etc., consider applying for a US Social Security number as well as for their children born abroad.

 Beginning on November 1, 2016, glasses should NOT be worn for US passport photos.
 For more information on this and general passport photo requirements, see: https://travel.state.gov/content/passports/en/passports/photos/photo-examples.html

 Under current law, all male US citizens are required to register with the US Selective Service System within 30 days of their 18th birthday.